jslicense/spdx-osi.json/README.md

 This package exports an array of strings.
-Each string is the SPDX identifier of an OSI-approved "open source" license.
+Each string is the SPDX license expression for an OSI-approved "open source" license.

 See [the OSI's published list](https://opensource.org/licenses/alphabetical).

+# OSI-Approved Licenses Without SPDX Identifiers

-A few OSI-approved licenses do not have valid, non-deprecated SPDX identifiers:
+A couple OSI-approved licenses do not have SPDX identifiers:

-1. Free Public License 1.0.0 (no identifier)
+1. Free Public License 1.0.0
-2. OSET Public License version 2.1 (no identifier)
+2. OSET Public License version 2.1
-3. WXwindows (deprecated)
-4. eCos-2.0 (deprecated)

-Both the Free Public License and the OSET Public License 2.1 have been discussed on the [SPDX legal mailing list](https://lists.spdx.org/pipermail/spdx-legal/).

-Those licenses aren't included in the exported list.
+As of December of 2015, [the SPDX legal mailing list](https://lists.spdx.org/pipermail/spdx-legal/) is considering both for identification.

+# Deprecated SPDX Identifiers for OSI-Approved Licenses

+A couple OSI-approved licenses have both deprecated SPDX license identifiers and equivalent SPDX license expressions.

+1. `WXwindows` is deprecated in favor of `GPL-2.0 WITH WxWindows-exception-3.1`
+2. `eCos-2.0` is deprecated in favor of `GPL-2.0 WITH eCos-exception-2.0`

+The array exported by this package includes only the SPDX license expressions for those licenses.